BabylonJS/OldDocumentationSite/content/How_To/GUI/Gui.md

 * add(): Receives any number of arguments and adds them, each argument can be a mesh, a control, or a point.
 Returns an array of MultiLinePoint
 * push(): Receives 1 argument and adds it, each argument can be a mesh, a control, or a point.
 Returns a MultiLinePoint
 * remove(): Recives an index or an instance of a MultiLinePoint and removes it
 * getAt(): Recives an index of a MultiLinePoint and returns its instance.
-If no MultiPoint exists in that index - a new one is created
+If no MultiLinePoint exists in that index - a new one is created

 Here are the properties you can define in MultiLine: